thiagodeas/API-curriculum-maker/README.md

 - 🧾 Generates professional-looking PDF resumes
 - 🖋️ Template rendered using Thymeleaf
 - 📄 PDF generation powered by OpenHTMLtoPDF (using PDFBox)
+- 🐳 Easily containerized and deployable with Docker

 ---